xlcteam/xlc-team.info/content/about.md

 <div class="about" markdown="1">

 #### Adrián "Adman" Matejov   {#adman}
-*master of the {flash, todolist, video, cable, music, photo, anything you need to get done...}*
+*master of the {code, flash, todolist, video, cable, photo, anything you need to get done...}*

 A good team needs to be adaptable.
 Or there just has to be someone who is able